 My efforts to try and dampen my knee problems the previous night seemed to do some good.
 They held me up a little better in the morning.
-I would need them to hold me up all the way down to Jhinudanda - and we already needed to make up some time from the day before.
-We were supposed to be in Bamboo by this time, but had only managed to reached Dovan.
+I would need them to hold me up all the way down to Jhinudanda – and we already needed to make up some time from the day before.
+We were supposed to be in Bamboo by this time, but because of the slow trekking speed, we had only managed to reach Dovan.

-But my guide was optimistic that it would be ok.
+But my guide was optimistic.
 I took more anti-inflammatories and fastened the brace to the other knee.
-It bore more shocks the previous day, and was the worse one today.
+It bore more shocks the previous day, and had become the worse one today.

 “Jaam jaam*!”
 Devi said, signalling the start of the trekking day.

-The rain relented that morning, such that I went without my bin bag skirt.
-It was a lot harder to hike with the crutch in the skirt; it kept coming off.
+The rain relented that morning, such that I could go without my bin bag skirt.
+It was a lot harder to hike with the crutch and the skirt; it kept coming off.

-We wasted no time and began hiking, descending into the mossy alpine forest once more.
-In good enough spirits that we had a little fun with morning photography.
-Hey, if you're having to lean on a staff anyway, might as well get in some cool shots!
+We wasted no time and began hiking, descending into the mossy alpine forest once more, in good enough spirits that we even had a little fun with morning photography.
+Hey, if you’re having to lean on a staff anyway, might as well get in some cool shots!

 Devi indulged as well, for there were many ladybirds that day charmingly resting atop blossoms and leaves.
-By this time, the macro lens was with her, and I went without.
+By this time, the macro lens was always with her, and I went without.
+I was trekking slow anyway, so she had plenty of time to spare.
 Her macro photography captured many more flowers and insects that day.

 That said, we had gotten better as photographers by then, and it didn’t really slow us down.
 Not much more than my maximum pace with my debilitation, anyway.